-Having some idea of what to expect on placement and being as prepared as possible can help you get the most from your placement experience.
-We asked Supervisors from previous 2nd-year placements to share some of their thoughts on how students might best prepare for their placements.
-The following is a list of suggested preparatory activities based on this feedback:
+Having some idea of what to expect on placement and being prepared will help you get the most from your placement experience.
+We asked Supervisors to share their thoughts on how students might prepare for placement.
+The following is a list of their suggestions.

-- ✓ Review any course material that you have previously covered on OTC products. - ✓ Review any course material that you have previously covered on HSE drug schemes. - ✓ Try out the dispensing software in your HEI's dispensing/pharmaceutics labs where possible. - ✓ Where possible, try to become familiar with how to read the BNF, SPCs, Stockley's Drug Interactions, etc. and how to use hard copies and access soft copies. - Consider how you might check both the drug name and the brand name of any medicine you are looking up/dispensing/etc. - ✓ While on placement, discuss with your Supervisor how often and when they prefer to answer questions. - ✓ While on placement, ask questions of and learn from other members of staff in the Training Establishment.
+- ✓ Review course material on OTC products. - ✓ Review course material on HSE drug schemes. - ✓ Try out the dispensing software in your HEI - ✓ Be familiar with how to read the BNF, SPCs, Stockley's Drug Interactions, etc. and how to use hard copies and access soft copies. - Consider how you might check both the drug name and the brand name of any medicine you are looking up/dispensing/etc. - ✓ While on placement, discuss with your Supervisor how often and when they prefer to answer questions. - ✓ While on placement, ask questions of and learn from other members of staff in the Training Establishment.